-Background
+5 Background

-- A liver candidate receives a MELD128 or, if less than 12 years old, a PELD129 score that is used - 7 for liver allocation.
-The score is intended to reflect the candidate's disease severity, or the risk of - 8 3-month mortality without access to liver transplant.
-When the calculated score does not reflect - 9 the candidate's medical urgency, a liver transplant program may request an exception score.
-A - 10 candidate that meets the criteria for one of nine diagnoses in policy is approved for a - standardized MELD exception.
-130 If the candidate does not meet criteria for standardized - 12 exception, the request is considered by the Review Board. - 13 The OPTN/UNOS Liver and Intestinal Organ Transplantation Committee (hereafter, "the - 14 Committee") has developed guidance for adult MELD exceptions for Hepatocellular Carcinoma - 15 (HCC).
-This guidance document is intended to provide recommendations for the review board - 16 considering HCC cases which are outside standard policy. - 17 This guidance replaces any independent criteria that OPTN regions used to request and - approve exceptions, commonly referred to as "regional agreements."
-Review board members - and transplant centers should consult this resource when considering MELD exception requests - 20 for adult candidates with the following diagnoses.
+A liver candidate receives a MELD1 or, if less than 12 years old, a PELD2 score that is used for liver allocation.
+The score is intended to reflect the candidate's disease severity, or the risk of 3month mortality without access to liver transplant.
+When the calculated score does not reflect the candidate's medical urgency, a liver transplant program may request an exception score.
+A candidate that meets the criteria for one of nine diagnoses in policy is approved for a standardized MELD exception.3 If the candidate does not meet criteria for standardized

+12 exception, the request is considered by the Review Board.

+13 The OPTN/UNOS Liver and Intestinal Organ Transplantation Committee (hereafter, "the

+14 Committee") has developed guidance for adult MELD exceptions for Hepatocellular Carcinoma

+15 (HCC).
+This guidance document is intended to provide recommendations for the review board

+16 considering HCC cases which are outside standard policy.

+17 This guidance replaces any independent criteria that OPTN regions used to request and

+18 approve exceptions, commonly referred to as "regional agreements."
+Review board members

+- and transplant centers should consult this resource when considering MELD exception requests - 20 for adult candidates with the following diagnoses. - 21

-Recommendation
+22 Recommendation

 - 1. Patients with the following are contraindications for HCC exception score:

-- o Macro-vascular invasion of main portal vein or hepatic vein
+- Macro-vascular invasion of main portal vein or hepatic vein

-- o Extra-hepatic metastatic disease
+- Extra-hepatic metastatic disease

-- Ruptured HCC
+- e Ruptured HCC

-- o T1 stage HCC
+- T1 stage HCC